-We incurred consolidated net losses attributable to common stockholders of approximately \$3.0 million, \$20.4 million and \$6.3 million for the years ended December 31, 2010, 2009, and 2008, respectively.
-As of December 31, 2010, our accumulated deficit totaled \$47.1 million.
-While our 2009 loss exceeded our historical losses due to expenses associated with litigation and our Chapter 11 filing, each of which was resolved in January 2010, we expect to continue to incur significant expenses as we expand our operations, including increased expenses for research and development, sales and marketing, manufacturing, finance and accounting personnel and expenses associated with being a public company.
+We realized a consolidated net loss attributable to common stockholders of approximately \$1.5 million, \$3.0 million and \$20.4 million for the years ended December 31, 2011, 2010 and 2009 respectively.
+We expect to continue to incur significant expenses as we expand our operations, including increased expenses for research and development, sales and marketing, manufacturing, finance and accounting personnel and expenses associated with being a public company.
 We may also grow our business in part through acquisitions of additional companies and complementary technologies which could cause us to incur greater than anticipated transaction expenses, amortization or write-offs of intangible assets and other acquisition-related expenses.
 As a result, we expect to incur net losses for the foreseeable future, and these losses could be substantial.
+At a certain level, continued net losses could impair our ability to comply with NASDAQ continued listing standards, as described further below.